John Rawlins (rugby union)

-John Rawlins (born Caerphilly, 7 June 1957) is a former Welsh rugby union player who played as a prop.
+John Rawlins (born 7 June 1957 in Caerphilly) is a former Welsh rugby union player who played as a prop.
 He played 16 games for Cardiff in the season 1981/82 before leaving to join Newport where he played 188 games.
 One of which was a Cup game against Cardiff.

 Rawlins was a member of Cardiff Youth and then played a couple of games for Cardiff and also went on the tour to South Africa in the summer of 1982.
 John just missed out on a first XV cap.
 In 1982, Rawlins moved to Newport, forming a formidable front row with Rhys Morgan and Mike Watkins.
 He also was in the 1987 Rugby World Cup squad and named in the squad for a Test with Japan but never saw action, as he was replaced by Jeff Whitefoot.
 In 1987, Rawlins moved to Swansea, where he had 2 caps and ended his career.